 You might immediately assume that the Singapore Airlines lounge is the best as Singapore airlines have the reputation of being one of the best airlines in the sky, but in our opinion, the style isn’t extraordinary, and neither is the food.

 Our favorites are the Air Canada and the United lounges, as outlined below.
 They both have superb views and feel classy.
-Air Canada has the advantage of being quieter, and it also has the chef station making waffles and crepes for breakfast and heated sandwiches for lunch.
+Air Canada has the advantage of being quieter, and it also has a chef station making waffles and crepes for breakfast and heated sandwiches for lunch.
 The United Club bar has a better view and a First Class section.

 1. United Club Lounge & United Global First Lounge Terminal 2

 United has made London Heathrow a priority, adding all Polaris business class service between New York and London.
-While this lounge is not designed like a This United Club Lounge, this lounge, which is for Business and First Class passengers flying United, is very good and the best, along with the Air Canada lounge, in London Heathrow.
+While this lounge is not designed like a United Club Lounge, this lounge, which is for Business and First Class passengers flying United, is very good and the best, along with the Air Canada lounge, in London Heathrow.

 This United Club lounge is about a 10-minute walk from the Singapore Airlines and Air Canada lounges and can be found across from gate B46.
 The lounge is larger than both the Singapore Airlines and Air Canada lounges.